lizzomatic/gender-income/README.md

 # Gender Income
-Regression analysis of factors influencing income
+Regression analysis of gender and other factors influencing income